 In the first two years of the war, there were reported 2588 cases of nostalgia, and 13 deaths from this cause.
 These numbers scarcely express the real extent to which nostalgia influenced the sickness and mortality of the army.
 To the depressing influence of home-sickness must be attributed the fatal result in many cases which might otherwise have terminated favorably. ["Sanitary Memoirs of the War," U.S. Sanitary Commission, N.Y.: 1867]

-Transferred sense (the main modern one) of "wistful yearning for the past" first recorded 1920, perhaps from such use of nostalgie in French literature.
+Transferred sense (the main modern one) of "wistful yearning for the past" is recorded by 1920, perhaps from such use of nostalgie in French literature.
 The longing for a distant place also necessarily involves a separation in time.